Our artists have different aftercare routines and these are the three main types of aftercare methods:

 - Switch to a good lotion or moisturizer to keep your tattoo vibrant and moisturized.

 Bandage or wrap healing is one of the most convenient aftercare methods.
-For this one, you have to use a breathable, medical-grade, and waterproof tattoo bandage for about 6 days.
-We suggest using Saniderm or Tegaderm for this.
+For this one, you have to use a breathable, medical-grade, and waterproof tattoo bandage for about 7 days.
+We highly recommend Saniderm for this.

 Here’s how we do it:

-- After your session, your artist will clean your tattoo and wrap it with a bandage like Saniderm or Tegaderm.
+- After your session, your artist will clean your tattoo and wrap it with a bandage like Saniderm.

-- Within 24 hours, your skin will release a fluid called plasma.
+- Within 24 hours, your skin will release a fluid called plasma (ink sak).
 This is a normal part of the process and is expected.

 - After 24 hours, remove the bandage while you’re having a shower, or while your tattooed skin is under running water.

-- Wash it gently with warm water and make sure there’s no residue left.
+- Wash it gently with warm water and mild soap and make sure there’s no residue left.

 - Pat it dry with a kitchen towel.